Ahmed Abu Zaid

 - LinkedIn: https://www.linkedin.com/in/ahmed-abu-zaid-335b16113/

 The University of Leeds has a great reputation in this field.
-I was offered places by several high standard universities, including Leeds but I chose to study here after my visits to the inspiring and well organised open days.
-In addition, the brilliance of the city contributed to a big part of my decision.
+I was offered places by several high standard universities, including Leeds but I chose to study here after attending the Undergraduate Open Days.
+It was very well organised and inspiring.
+Furthermore, the brilliance of the city contributed to a big part of my decision.”

-In my final year project, I am using all the skills I gained from these mini projects to make a smart watch for m-Health.
-To do this I started by acquiring data from various sensors, then sent them using Bluetooth Low Energy technology “BLE”, before making a mobile application to visualise important data.
-This data includes, heart rate measure, galvanic skin response, air quality, temperature and time.
+In my final year project, I use all the skills I have gained to create a smart watch for m-Health.
+For this project, I acquired data from various sensors, then sent them using Bluetooth Low Energy technology “BLE”, before making a mobile application to visualise important data.
+This data included heart rate measure, galvanic skin response, air quality, temperature and time.”

-As the university is located in the city centre, it is easy to find your way to different shops where you can find everything you need.
-Furthermore, Leeds is in the middle of the UK which makes it easy to visit different places in the country.
+“The city of Leeds is considered one of the most highly student populated cities in the UK.
+For sports, it has a football team, a rugby league and rugby union and a county cricket team.
+As the university is located in the city centre, it is easy and convenient to find your way to different shops where you can find everything you need.
+Furthermore, Leeds is in the middle of the UK which makes it easy to visit different places in the country.”

-My ambition is to have a mixture of a practical and an academic career.
-My short-term target is to get experience in communications engineering (in the field of Internet of Things) by working for specialised companies in this discipline, in summer holidays as a placement work, and after graduation for several years.
-The second target after having experienced electronics for years is to deliver this experience to students at educational institutions.
+Ahmed’s ambition is to have a mixture of a practical and an academic career.
+He said, “my short-term target is to get experience in communications engineering (in the field of Internet of Things) by working for specialised companies in this discipline.
+Once I’ve gained enough experience, I’d like to be able to get into academia.”

-I strongly recommend them to get involved in every single opportunity that comes up.
-I also advise them to become a member of Leeds University Union.
-I recommend ShockSoc in particular, as it offers different workshops and talks, in addition to trips and different sports` teams and other activities.
-Study hard, play it harder!
+I strongly recommend future student to get involved in every single opportunity that comes up.
+I’d also advise them to become a member of Leeds University Union.
+I would also recommend trying out ShockSoc, the Electronic and Electrical Engineering Society, as it offers different workshops, talks and trips.
+Last but not least, remember to study hard, but play harder!”